-The German mycologist and viticulture expert Prof. dr. Julius Wortmann (1856-1925) studied natural sciences in Berlin and Würzburg.
-In Würzburg he received his doctorate in 1879 with the topic "On the relationship of the intramolecular to the normal respiration of plants".
-As successor of Dr. Hermann Müller-Thurgau (1850-1927) he was 1891-1903 head of the plant physiological experimental station and 1903-1921 director of the teaching and research institute in Geisenheim, In 1894 he founded the first yeast pure breeding station and led her until 1924.
-His research focus was the fermentation physiology whose practical significance is related to the quality of the wine odor and taste he recognized early on.
-He followed his future father-in-law Rudolf Goethe (1843-1911) in the chairmanship of the Prussian Rebenveredlungs commission.
+The German mycologist and winegrower Prof. Dr. Julius Wortmann (1856-1925) studied natural sciences in Berlin and Würzburg.
+In Würzburg he did his doctorate in 1879 with the topic "About the Relationships of the Intramoleculars to the Normal Respiration of Plants".
+As successor to Dr. Hermann Müller-Thurgau (1850-1927) from 1891 to 1903 he became head of the plant physiology test station and 1903 to 1921 director of the teaching and research institute in Geisenheim, In 1894 he founded the first yeast pure breeding station and headed it until 1924.
+His research focus was the fermentation physiology, their practical importance in relation to the quality of the wine odor and taste he recognized early on.
+He followed his later father-in-law Rudolf Goethe (1843-1911) chaired the Prussian Vine Processing Commission.

-To Wortmann 's most important publications concerning pathology and physiology of plants, fermentation phenology and cellar economy count “application and effect of pure yeasts in the winemaking "(1895)," Investigations on the bitter Will the Red Wines "(1900),“ The Scientific Foundations of Winemaking ”(1905), and" On the Influence of Temperature on the Odor and Taste of Wines "(1906).
+About Wortmann 's most important publications on pathology and physiology of plants, fermentation phenology and cellar management count “application and effect purer yeasts in the winemaking "(1895)," Studies on the bitter Will der Rotweine ”(1900),“ The Scientific Foundations of Winemaking ”(1905), and“ About the Influence of Temperature on the Smell and Taste of Wine ”(1906).